List of characters in mythology novels by Rick Riordan: Bob the Titan

 In The Tower of Nero, Nico begins hearing a voice calling out to him for help from Tartarus.
 Nico later reveals to Apollo that he believes that the voice is Bob, suggesting that the Titan had in fact survived his battle with Tartarus at the Doors of Death.
 Feeling guilty for leaving Bob behind, Nico is determined to travel into Tartarus and try to find out what happened to Bob and if possible, to rescue his friend.
 Nico and his boyfriend Will Solace explain that they intend to enlist the help of the troglodytes who are capable of safely tunneling into and out of anywhere, even Tartarus.
 However, Rachel issues them a prophecy that Will admits doesn't sound good.

+In The Sun and the Star, he is rescued from Tartarus by Nico and Will.
+Having been killed fighting Tartarus, a reforming Bob was captured by Nyx who stuck the Titan in a permanent regeneration cycle.
+Nico and Will locate Bob's regeneration pod in the Mansion of Night and cut him out by combining their powers together.
+The reformed Bob joins the demigods in fighting against Nyx and her monster army before they make their escape.
+While the demigods rest, Bob sails them up the River Acheron, through the Underworld, out into Long Island Sound, and finally to the shores of Camp Half-Blood itself.
+In a dream, Hades reveals to Nico that he had sent his son the prophecy so that Nico would rescue Bob.
+Upon reaching Camp Half-Blood, Bob rejects an offer to stay and instead decides to head west with Small Bob.